 Luosha Fang, violin and viola

 Violinist and violist Luosha Fang is an artist of unusual imagination who brings an adventurous spirit to music ranging from canonical repertoire to world premieres.
-She is a winner of Astral’s 2013 National Auditions and S&R Foundation’s 2015 Washington Award.
+She is a winner of the 2018 Tokyo International Viola Competition, S&R Foundation’s 2015 Washington Award, and Astral Artist’s 2013 National Auditions.

 Luosha has performed as violinist and violist in the most prestigious venues around the world, including Carnegie Hall, Aspen, Bard, Marlboro, and Music at Angel Fire festivals.
 She has been a guest artist with the Saint Paul Chamber Orchestra and the Orpheus Chamber Orchestra, and was recently featured as soloist with the Louisville Orchestra, the Auditorio Nacional de Música in Madrid, Spain, and the Suzhou Royal Chamber Orchestra in China.